SilvanTeufel/PathFinder_ReadMe/README.md

-Sure, here's a list of the properties (variables) in the `APathProviderHUD` class and what they are used for:
+Here's a list of the properties (variables) in the `APathProviderHUD` class and what they are used for:

 -   `TraceChannelProperty`: Used to specify the collision channel for the trace that the class performs.
 -   `QueryParams`: Used to hold the parameters for a collision query.